-- 1. Projected Budget.
-IES shall provide the Board with an annual proposed Budget (the "Proposed Budget").
+- I. Projected Budget.
+IES shall provide the Board with an annual projected Budget (the "Projected Budget").
 The budget shall be submitted to the Board at least 60 days prior to June 30th for the following academic year. - 2.
 Budget Detail.
-The Proposed Budget shall contain reasonable detail as requested by the Board.
-The Budget shall include all projected expenses and costs reasonably associated with operating the Academy and the IES school program including, but not limited to, the projected cost of: all services and education programs provided to the Academy, leasehold and other lease obligations incurred by the Academy, maintenance and repairs to Academy facilities and capital improvements except as otherwise agreed upon, supplies and furnishings necessary to operate the Academy, all taxes of any kind that are assessed or imposed, insurance premiums, utilities, professional fees, and other costs and expenses connected to operating the Academy.
-The Proposed Budget shall not include any corporate costs or expenses that are the responsibility of IES. - 3.
-Approval.
-The Proposed Budget shall be prepared by IES and submitted to the Board for approval.
-At a public meeting, the Board shall review the Proposed Budget with IES, making any changes the Board deems necessary, and then approve a budget for the Academy prior to the start of the upcoming school fiscal year ("Approved Budget").
-The Approved Budget may be amended from time to time as deemed necessary by the Board.
-The Board shall determine the amount of the Academy's Approved Budget reserve. - 4.
+The Projected Budget shall contain reasonable detail as requested by the Board.
+The Projected Budget shall include all projected expenses and costs reasonably associated with operating the Academy and the IES school program including, but not limited to, the projected cost of: all services and education programs provided to the Academy, leasehold and other lease obligations incurred by the Academy, maintenance and repairs to Academy facilities and capital improvements except as otherwise agreed upon, supplies and furnishings necessary to operate the Academy, all taxes of any kind that are assessed or imposed, insurance premiums, utilities, professional fees, and other costs and expenses connected to operating the Academy.
+The Projected Budget shall not include any corporate costs or expenses that are the responsibility of I ES.

+- 3. Approval.
+The Projected Budget shall be prepared by I ES and submitted to the Board for approval.
+At a public meeting, the Board shall review the Projected Budget with IES, making any changes the Board deems necessary, and then approve a budget for the Academy prior to the start of the upcoming school fiscal year (the "Budget").
+The Budget may be amended from time to time as deemed necessary by the Board.
+The Board shall determine the budget reserve amount included as part of the Academy's annual budget.
+The Board is also responsible for implementing fiscal policies that will assist the Academy in attaining the stated budget reserve amount. - 4.
 Expenditures.
-IES shall not expend the Revenues in such a way as to deviate from the provisions of the Approved Budget or Budget amendment(s), if any, without prior Board approval. - C. Fee.
+IES shall not expend the Revenues in such a way as to deviate materially from the provisions of the Budget without Board approval. - C. Fee.
 IES shall be entitled to receive compensation for services described in this agreement in accordance with the provisions set forth on Schedule 1 attached hereto and made a part of this Agreement. - D. Availability of Funds.
 IES shall only be required to perform its responsibilities in this Agreement to the extent that the Academy has received and made available to IES sufficient Revenues to make payments in accordance with the terms of the Budget. - E. Other Public School Academies.
 The Academy acknowledges that IES may enter into similar management agreements with other public school academies.
-IES shall maintain separate accounts for expenses incurred by or on behalf of the Academy and other Public

-School Academies, and shall only charge the Academy for expenses incurred by or on behalf of the Academy.
+IES shall maintain separate accounts for expenses incurred by or on behalf of the Academy and other Public School Academies and shall only charge the Academy for expenses incurred by or on behalf of the Academy.
 If IES incurs authorized reimbursable expenses on behalf of the Academy and other public school academies which are incapable of precise allocation, then IES shall allocate such expenses among all such academies, including the Academy, on a prorated basis based upon the number of students enrolled at such academies, or upon such other equitable basis as is acceptable to the parties.